Dine5hk/Minigy/README.md

 install node.js

 # Step-2
+ Open commant promt with Run admin

 Go to the path where you need to minify the js script

+# Step3

-# next install gulp-uglify using Run Admin Com promt
+ next install gulp-uglify

 npm - -D gulp-uglify

 npm install --save-dev gulp-uglify